awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 ## Running an automation step by step \(command line\)<a name="automation-working-executing-manually-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to manually run an automation step by step\.
+The following procedure describes how to use the AWS CLI \(on Linux, macOS, or Windows\) or AWS Tools for PowerShell to manually run an automation step by step\.

 **To run an automation step by step**